Accelerate progress towards a net zero world

 Sustainability

-NIA SSEN 0049: Equal Electric Vehicles (Equal EV)
+NIA SSEN 0049 Equal Electric Vehicles

-Key activities
+Key Activities

+There are over 2.4 million disabled parking badge holders in the UK, with approximately 630,000 vehicles registered through the Motability Scheme – a scheme focused on vehicle leasing for motorists with disabilities and their care providers.
 Disabled motorists are often overlooked with regards to EV charging.
 There is a need to investigate and understand the enablers for both public and domestic charging solutions, not just for drivers with a disability but also for a wider range of potentially vulnerable customers such as elderly people or those with chronic illnesses.

-Expected outcomes
+Expected Outcomes

 Project Manager